-- Schedule a Risk Program Audit – these audits examine the effectiveness of various risk management practices across your city’s operations, from HR to Public Works to law enforcement.
+- Risk Program Audit – examine effectiveness of various risk management practices across your City’s operations

-- Request Assistance with Safety and Risk Programs – this includes developing written safety programs for Cal/OSHA compliance, procedures for addressing liability loss exposures and more.
+- Safety & Risk Programs – developing written safety programs for Cal/OSHA compliance, procedures for addressing liability loss exposures and more

-- Request Job Shadowing of High-Risk Activities – this service provides an in-depth approach to solving worker injuries by examining activities that are the leading cause of workers’ compensation losses.
+- Job Shadowing of High-Risk Activities – in-depth approach to solving worker injuries by examining the leading causes of workers’ compensation losses

-- Schedule a Safety Inspection – Facilities and playgrounds inspections are designed to identify hazardous conditions and provide a path for corrections.
+- Safety Inspections – facility & playground inspections designed to identify hazardous conditions and provide paths for correction

-- Utilize Enviance for online ergonomic self-assessments.
-(Indicate you are an ICRMA member in the Company Name box by typing ICRMA: City of [city name])
+- Online ergonomic self-assessments via Enviance (indicate you are a member in the Company Name box by typing ICRMA: City of [city name])

 - Workers’ Compensation resources – more than 100 safety training courses, including online driver simulators with curriculum designed for emergency responders and non-emergency staff operating city vehicles.

-- Liability resources, trainings, sample policies and procedures, articles and special topics.
-The trainings include employment practices (AB1825), police liability and prevention of child abuse.
+- Liability resources – trainings, sample policies, articles and special topics.
+Trainings include employment practices, police liability and prevention of child abuse.